Chapter 1: Introduction to Templates

 12

-In contrast, templates often use the same function name.
-They also employ the same function body.
-This occurs while allowing the argument types to vary.
-Function overloading can be used even when the function body is identical.
-However, templates are preferred in such cases.
-This preference helps to avoid code duplication.
+In function overloading, the function name remains the same from the caller’s perspective, but the parameter list differs.
+It is also common for the function bodies to differ, as seen in this example.
+In contrast, templates often use the same function name and the same function body, while allowing the argument types to vary.
+Function overloading can be used even when the function body is identical, but templates are preferred in such cases to avoid code duplication.

 Stronger Compile Time Type Safety